 Page not found - Error 404 %%sep%% %%sitename%%

 - Author archives:

 %%cf_<custom field name>%% to use a custom field, this can be either a post custom field, sometimes known as post meta value, or a user meta value.
-In this particular case it’s the custom field “role” I use to store the role of a user within my company.
+In this particular case it’s the custom field “role” we use to store the role of a user within our company.

 1.2.2 Optimizing individual posts

 So now that we’ve set decent templates, we can start to optimize individual posts and pages.
 For that we use the snippet preview added by the WordPress SEO plugin:

 This preview will automatically take the values you’ve already filled in in your blog post and apply them to your template, but you can also override the title completely using the title field just below it:

 The input will show a warning below it if your title is becoming too long.
 The title length is not a fixed amount of characters but rather limited to the length of the display in the search results.